overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 - In our problem, it is even trying to handle the coupling between Validation method and Validation failure, through a `badEggFailureBucketMap`.
 That surely is not its responsibility.
 The Validation method should be responsible to communicate its corresponding validation failure to the orchestrator.

 ### Imperative Responsibility
-- Let's take a break from our Monster-Validation-Octopus and look at this simple function, which is just trying to append all last-name in List of Names with `&`, with a lot of do-this-do-that imperative administration.
+- Let's take a break from our Monster-Validation-Octopus and look at this simple function, which is just trying to append all last-names from a List of Names with `&`, with a lot of do-this-do-that imperative administration.
 It might be clear to the computer, but not very intuitive to another developer (or the same dev after sometime).

 ```java{3,4,5,6,7,10,11}:title=ImperativeLastName.java
 public static String concatLastNames(List<String> team) {